 1965 – 1976

 The company becomes part of Leyland Motors.
 With the takeover, the logo becomes poorer.
 Colors disappear, and the ship is depicted schematically.
 The brand name is removed.
 Everything shows the loss of “face” and individuality.
-The silver lines on the round black background represent luxury (the new owner defined Rover in the division of his luxury cars).
+The silver lines on the round black background represent luxury (the new owner defined Rover as part of his luxury car division).

 1976 – 1979

 Leyland Motors was nationalized by the British government and turned into British Leyland.
-The emblem is almost unchanged; only the black circle got more volume and shine.
-The sign reminds a pirate’s black mark.
-The color goes well with the new luxury Range Rovers that come out these years.
+The emblem is almost unchanged; only the black circle has more volume and shine.
+The sign reminds one of a pirate’s black mark.
+The color goes well with the new luxury Range Rovers that have come out in recent years.

 1979 – 1989